What can Munch teach us about creativity?

 4. Don’t hide your process

 In 1892, Munch turned the Berlin art scene on its head with his “scandal” exhibition.
-His “sketch-like” and “unfinished” pictures shocked critics and public alike, and the exhibition was closed after only one week.
+His “sketch-like” and “unfinished” pictures shocked critics and public alike, and the exhibition was closed after less than a week.
 Munch quickly turned the attention to his own advantage and continued to exhibit elsewhere in Berlin.
 Often he rented his own venues which not only allowed him to keep the admission fees, but afforded him the chance to experiment with different ways of hanging his pictures.

 Over several decades, Munch used exhibition spaces as a laboratory to conduct research into his own art.
 Sometimes he exhibited sketches alongside what visitors considered to be more finished works, or he would hang unframed paintings as a frieze high up on the wall.
 Whatever the result of these projects, they were never undertaken in vain.
 “I don’t regret works in which I’ve developed further,” wrote Munch.